CSS 3 Features

 1) Mobile First Preference:

-CSS now supports responsive designing, it is well equipped to handle any and all types of media queries.
-Media queries are nothing but calls made by the website’s code to query which type of device, and the screen size the user is viewing the web-page on.
+CSS now supports responsive design, handling media queries effectively.
+Media queries are nothing but calls made by the website’s code to query which type of device, and the screen size the user is viewing the web page on.
 This feature adds a whole new outlook and responsive design capability to the existing CSS feature list

 Here are some of the other CSS modules: